ttaylordev/php_cms/README.md

 # PHP CMS blog system

 This project was initially based on a project by my instructor, Edwin Diaz.
 I've made several changes as I've learned.
-There are many more changes to come as I make this project my own.
+There are many more changes and customizations to come as my skills progress beyond the coursework.

 jquery and bootstrap-unminified have not been included in this repo, but jquery will be necessary to run this application. jquery.js can be added to /js and /admin/js prior to running.